 Specifically, franchises that provide exceptional learning aids and online learning solutions are beginning to thrive and are expected to be among the top performers in 2023.
 In addition, tutoring franchises are also likely to experience increased popularity as some teachers are not likely to return to the classroom.
 Although this shift from a traditional educational environment to a home-school climate will not entirely disrupt educational institutions, the change will be significant enough to provide double-digit growth and profits for various learning-based franchises, including the following.

 - home gyms

 Although franchises that rely on an eat-in or sit-down experience are increasingly becoming common casualties of the pandemic, wheel-based restaurants or eateries see double-digit growth.
 Serving such fare as submarine sandwiches or pizza, hot-food vans are becoming valuable investments to anyone wanting to launch a franchise.

 Additionally, these small operations are more successful than a typical brick-and-mortar restaurant as the overhead is substantially lower.
-Consequently, in terms of market, food-delivery franchises can easily become a mainstay business for small towns that could not otherwise support a location-based business.
+Consequently, in terms of market, food-delivery franchises can quickly become a mainstay business for small towns that could not otherwise support a location-based business.

 7. Viable supply lines

 The most successful franchises will continue a long-proven strategy to heal the environment while making current franchise operations more environmentally viable.
 Doing this involves using green energy and products, but the most critical factor in this strategy is making supply lines more efficient.
 This combination is compelling because social responsibility attracts customers while the more sustainable supply line serves them.
 Consequently, even non-green franchises can see huge profits by making small changes in their production or delivery processes.